 Furthermore, there may be another party involved who may be liable for your injuries.
 For example, if the driver was driving a company car or a commercial truck, their employer could be held accountable for their lack of insurance.

-When Is a Driver Considered to Be at-Fault?
+When Is a Driver Considered to Be At-Fault?

 Usually, a driver who is considered to be at-fault in an accident will have acted negligently.
 If negligence can be established, you will be entitled to file a lawsuit against them.